Avenfield reference: NAB objects to Kulsoom’s medical report

 Forwarding final arguments in Avenfield apartments corruption reference, legal counsel for Nawaz Sharif, Khawaja Haris Ahmad argued before the court that the National Accountability Bureau (NAB) prosecution failed to provide details to this court as to which date these apartments were purchased against what amount of money, who purchased these and from whom.

-Meanwhile, Nawaz Sharif and his daughter Maryam Nawaz got three-day exemption from appearance from the accountability court (AC) proceedings after both of them applied on account of tending ailing Kulsoom Nawaz.
+Meanwhile, Nawaz Sharif and his daughter Maryam Nawaz got 3-day exemption from appearance from the accountability court (AC) proceedings after both of them applied on account of tending ailing Kulsoom Nawaz.

 Haris once again questioned admissibility of the JIT report as evidence and said that it could not be used.
 Haris once again repeated that the prosecution did not investigate other persons who were either shareholder or witnesses to the agreements of Gulf Steel Mills and therefore the prosecution version bears no legal value.